chrismear/renios-sdl/README.md

 This is a support repository for the Ren'iOS project.
 It is used to develop an amended version of SDL for that project.

-Find out more about Pygame at http://www.libsdl.org/
+Find out more about SDL at http://www.libsdl.org/

 Find out more about Ren'iOS at https://github.com/chrismear/renios